-At the end of 2017, seeking to strengthen the dialogue among payment service providers, payment service users, regulators and the academia in the course of developing Lithuania’s payments market, the Bank of Lithuania and the Ministry of Finance created the Payments Council, an independent forum established in light of market support expressed during the public consultation on the National Payments Strategy.
+At the end of 2017, seeking to strengthen the dialogue between payment service providers, users, regulators and the academia in the course of developing Lithuania’s payments market, the Bank of Lithuania and the Ministry of Finance established the Payments Council – an independent forum set up in light of market support, expressed during the public consultation on the National Payments Strategy.

-Members of the Payments Council freely choose issues to be discussed during the meetings and prepare their work programmes.
-The Council aims to assess directions for the development of Lithuania’s payments market, problematic aspects, monitor how payments policy measures are being implemented and how innovations emerging in the market are applied.
-The Payments Council may submit proposals to market participants and state institutions with regard to possible solutions for issues in the payments market, implementation of policy measures and development directions, formulate the common position of Lithuania’s payments market participants and present it to relevant EU institutions.
+Members of the Payments Council can choose any relevant issues to be discussed during the meetings and prepare their work programmes.
+The Council aims to facilitate discussions on selected payment‑related issues among market participants and foster cooperation.
+It may form a common opinion and provide specific recommendations to market participants, state authorities and other institutions with regard to potential solutions, implementation of policy measures and development directions, formulate the common position of the Lithuanian payments market and present it to EU institutions.

 Payments Council 2018